Allianz Arena

 Bavarian Football Works (free for fans)

-The Allianz Arena has unsurprisingly been selected as one of the ten host stadiums for Euro 2024.
-The stadium will host the opening match of the tournament and five other games.
+Unsurprisingly, the Allianz Arena has been selected as one of the ten host stadiums for Euro 2024.
+The stadium hosted the tournament’s opening match and five other games.

 Euro 2024 matches at the Allianz Arena